dataluscorp/browser/remote/marionette/doc/NewContributors.md

 Follow the documentation on [Contributing](Contributing.html) to get a sense of our projects, and which is of most interest for you.
-You will also learn how to get the Firefox source code, build your custom Firefox build, and how to run the tests.
+You will also learn how to get the Datalus source code, build your custom Datalus build, and how to run the tests.